Health of Adolf Hitler: Other complaints

 American journalist Frederick Cable Oechsner claimed c.
 1943 that Hitler had a rhinoplasty in Munich sometime after 1933 to correct the shape of his nose, as it was purportedly "a little bulbous at the end and fatty on the bridge"; a 2007 medical analysis was unable to find evidence of this.
 Hitler's secretary Christa Schroeder similarly claimed that he first donned his toothbrush moustache (c.
-1920s) to distract from a supposedly large nose, but this was only visibly engorged closer to the end of WWII.
+1920s) to distract from a supposedly large nose, but this was only visibly engorged closer to the end of World War II.

-Hitler is often asserted by fringe theories to have faked his death in 1945, implying a marginal mandibulectomy (with certain eyewitnesses providing different stories about why the dental remains might be found detached).
+Hitler had a mostly vegetarian diet and a very strong sweet tooth, often eating multiple cream cakes at a sitting.
+By the end of the war, most of his teeth had been augmented or replaced by gold teeth, resulting in unmistakable dental remains, which are cited as the main evidence of his death in 1945.
+Nevertheless, Hitler is often asserted by fringe theories to have faked his death, implying a marginal mandibulectomy (with certain eyewitnesses providing different stories about why the dental remains might be found detached).
 According to one report to the FBI, Hitler allegedly made it to Argentina and was suffering from asthma and ulcers.
 (Note: History's fringe series Hunting Hitler implies Chile and the FBI's investigation of Nazi spy networks in South America to possibly corroborate the dictator's escape.)

 In 2025, blood from the sofa where Hitler committed suicide was used by Turi King of the University of Bath for DNA analysis.
 The blood was confirmed to be Hitler's by comparing it to DNA from a relative with shared paternal ancestry.
 Analysis of the genetic material revealed that he had markers for Kallmann syndrome, a genetic disorder that prevents a person from starting or fully completing puberty.
 Many males with the syndrome have an undescended testicle and 10 percent have a micropenis; most have low testosterone levels.
-Kallmann syndrome has the additional symptom of a total lack of sense of smell or a reduced sense of smell, among other symptoms.
+An additional symptom of Kallmann syndrome is a reduced or total lack of sense of smell.
+King cites Hitler's facial hair and relatively deep tone in the only known recording of him speaking unofficially as showing that he did enter puberty.